-- 4.8.5 Where 2 or more legal entities apply for a certificate, the CAB shall sign a contract with all legal entities. - 4.8.6 The CAB's contract with CoC clients shall specify the following: - 4.8.6.1 The client is required to conform to the relevant MSC CoC Standard. - 4.8.6.2 The CAB shall suspend or withdraw certification if the CAB finds reason for suspension or withdrawal as established in Section 7.4. - a.
-The CAB shall highlight that one of the causes for suspension or withdrawal is where the MSC or MSCI has suspended or withdrawn a certificate holder's licence or other agreement to use the trademarks and the certificate holder does not comply with MSC or MSCI instruction within stated time frames. - 4.8.6.3 The client shall provide information requested to assist in a traceback or supply chain reconciliation conducted by the MSC.
+- 4.8.5 Where 2 or more legal entities apply for a certificate, the CAB shall sign a contract with all legal entities. - 4.8.6 The CAB's contract with CoC clients shall specify the following: - a.
+The client is required to conform to the relevant MSC CoC Standard. - b.
+The CAB shall suspend or withdraw certification if the CAB finds reason for suspension or withdrawal as per Section 7.4. - c.
+The client shall provide information requested to assist in a traceback or supply chain reconciliation conducted by the MSC or its designated agents.

-A traceback exercise endeavours to trace certified products through the supply chain back to the certified fishery or farm of origin by reviewing traceability documents from the full supply chain.
+A traceback exercise aims to trace certified products through the supply chain back to the certified fishery or farm of origin by reviewing traceability documents from the full supply chain.